Yes, Tesamorelin can be taken in the morning, as long as you use it consistently and follow your prescriber’s instructions for your specific product.

 2. Clean the injection site thoroughly.

-3. Inject subcutaneously into the abdomen.
+3. Inject subcutaneously into the abdomen as directed.

 4. Dispose of needles safely.